 - Agency Workers and HomeWorkers are expressly covered by the NMW Regulations.

 N.B.
 Please note that the law relating to whether the NMW needs to be paid during ‘sleeping’ time whilst on-call and not working is complex and case law is changing constantly.
 Therefore please do not rely on our advice for your individual circumstances; it is guidance only and cannot be taken as an authoritative interpretation of the law.
 In 2012 an important case at the Employment Appeals Tribunal confirmed what previous case law had described – that during a sleeping night-shift, only the hours spent awake and working will count towards a workers National Minimum Wage – details are here.
+However, at the end of 2013, an important case Whittlestone v BJP Home Support Ltd confirmed that employees who are engaged on ‘time work’ who are required to ‘sleep over’ at a specified location as part of their work are entitled to be paid the NMW for all those hours, regardless of whether their sleep was interrupted by work or not – details will be available in our new Guide here shortly.

 There is also the following exception to a worker being entitled to the NMW.
 A worker who lives in their Employer’s home and shares in the household chores and leisure activities may not be entitled to the NMW if they are living with and being treated as part of the family.
 It is debatable whether Carers would fall into this category.